macarthur-lab/igv_utils/README.rst

 :code:`igv-jar-path=<path of igv.jar>`

-:code:`genome=hg19`

-An alternative to creating this config file is to provide the path on the command line using --igv-jar-path
+An alternative to creating this config file is to provide the path using --igv-jar-path on the command line.

 Run IGV plotter
 ~~~~~~~~~~~~~~~